Mitchell-Beall-Rosen Memorial Scholarship Contest

 - Under the age of 21

 Scholarships are awarded based on evaluation of a written essay and a personal interview conducted by the Scholarship Committee.
-Applicants' identities are withheld from the judges until the finalists are selected.
+Applicants' names are withheld from the judges until the finalists are selected.

-Scholarship applicants must submit an original essay titled:
+Scholarship applicants must submit an original written essay addressing:

 My Educational and Financial Goals For College and Beyond and the Role NASA Federal Credit Union Can Play

 Essays must be 12 pt. typed, double-spaced and no more than 1,000 words.
-Essays and applications must be postmarked by February 7, 2014.
+Essays and applications must be received electronically by February 1, 2019.

-Essays are judged on content, writing style and creativity.
+Essays are judged on content, writing or presentation, and creativity.